shivasiddharth/GassistPi-Documentation/docs/customization.rst

   3. In the Menubar at the top, Click on Dashboard-->Applications-->Create a new applicatiuon-->Recipe Search API and then create a new application.
   4. Copy the application id and application key and paste it in the actions.py script under the getrecipe function.

-..note:: While copying the application key, do not copy the "—"
+.. note:: While copying the application key, do not copy the "—"

 **Command Syntax:**